Skip to main content

 LOW AVAILABILITY

-Halal food is difficult to find outside major cities.
-The Muslim population is small, but some international restaurants in Bogotá may offer halal options.
+Halal food is hard to come by outside the big cities.
+The Muslim population is small, though a few international restaurants in Bogotá serve halal options.

 Common Allergens